How does this medication work? What will it do for me?

 Mental health: Corticosteroids appear to make behavior and thought disturbances worse for people who have psychotic conditions.
 They may also cause symptoms of psychosis and mania to develop in people who have not had these symptoms before.
 If you experience symptoms such as hallucinations, mania (feeling unusually over-excited or uninhibited), or delusional thinking, or notice them in a family member who is taking this medication, contact your doctor as soon as possible.

 Myasthenia gravis: Myasthenia gravis is a condition that causes specific muscle weakness.
 Corticosteroids such as budesonide can cause muscle wasting, decreasing muscle.
-People with myasthenia gravis should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+If you have myasthenia gravis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Osteoporosis: Long-term use of corticosteroids may increase the risk of bone loss and osteoporosis.
 If your doctor recommends that you use this medication for a long period of time, talk to your doctor about supplements and strategies to slow down and reduce bone loss.